 About Zone 9 Onions

 Onions are divided up into two categories and are relegated to these categories by virtue of day length.
-Long day onion varieties quit forming tops and begin to bulb when the length of the day reaches 14-16 hours.
+Long day onion varieties quit forming tops and begin to bulb when the length of the day reaches 14 to 16 hours.
 These types of onions do best in the northern states.
-Then there are the short day onion varieties that thrive when there is only 10-12 hours of daylight.
+Then there are the short-day onion varieties that thrive when there is only 10 to 12 hours of daylight.

 When looking for onions to grow in zone 9, look for short day varieties.
 Compared to their long day counterparts, short day onion varieties are comprised of a higher concentration of water vs. solid fiber so they do not store as well and should be eaten when fresh.

 What Onions Grow Best in Zone 9?

 Gardeners in zone 9 should be on the lookout for short day varieties such as Grano, Granex, and other similar hybrids such as Texas SuperSweet and Burgundy.